 Amid all of this emotional chaos, it’s been easy almost forget about very stable newlyweds Jo Wilson Karev (Camilla Luddington) and Alex Karev (Justin Chambers).
 However, Thursday night’s “And Dream Of Sheep,” suggests Jo, who finally learns the identity of her mother, may just end up having the most emotional storyline of season 15.
 You just have to read the Grey’s Anatomy signs.

 The ABC medical drama doesn’t just throw a life-changing wrench into the mix.
-No, it lays subtle clues throughout all the show-y drama and terrifying medical emergencies for weeks before delivering the real blow.
+No, it lays subtle clues throughout all the soap-y drama and terrifying medical emergencies for weeks before delivering the real blow.
 Grey’s began doing just that with Jo during last week’s “Blood and Water,” when her mother-in-law Helen (Lindsay Wagner) began talking about grandchildren.
 Jo was clearly freaked out by the conversation.
 Viewers are led to believe the doctor is simply skittish about changing her life so radically less than a year after getting married.
 However, Jo finally tells Alex towards the end of the episode, there’s more to this story than run of the mill pregnancy and parenting apprehension.

 She’s worried about her mysterious family history.
 As we said, Grey’s lays serious groundwork before taking fans on a twisty ride.
 That’s why we’ve learned so much about Jo’s past ahead of this big family planning discussion.
 Over the years, the series has explained that Jo never knew either of her parents.
 She was left at a fire station as an infant and bounced around from foster home to foster home until she lived out of her car as a teen.
 Jo only became a doctor through tireless hard work, rather than the support of any family (other than a lovely-sounding home economics teacher).
 So, she worried what “genetic lemon”-like DNA may be lurking inside of her — what she may pass on to a prospective Karev baby.